-and there was a balance due the commission man on the freight of three dollars after he had sold the corn.
+According to statistics ninety per cent of the farms of America are today under mortgage.
+The man who a few years ago owned the soil that he worked, is today a tenant, and a mortgage is placed upon his soil, and when he, the farmer whose hand tickles the earth and causes it to blossom as the rose and bring forth its rich food of human sustenance-even while this man is asleep, the interest upon his mortgage continues.
+It grows and it increases, rendering it more and more difficult for him to get along or make his living.
+In the meantime the railway corporations place upon the traffic all that it will bear.
+The Board of Trade sharks run their corners untilwhat?
+Until it occurs as stated in the Chicago Tribune about three months ago, that a freight train of corn from Iowa consigned to a commission merchant in Chicago, had to be sold for less than the cost of freight, and there was a balance of \$3 due the commission man on the freight after he had sold the corn.
 The freightage upon that corn was three dollars more than the corn brought in the market.
 So it is with the tenant farmers of America.
 Your honor, we do not have to go to Ireland to find the evils of landlordism.
-We do not have to cross the Atlantic ocean to find Lord Lietrim's rackrenters, landlords who evict their tenants.
+We do not have to cross the Atlantic to find Lord Lietrim's rackrenters, or landlords who evict their tenants.
 We have them all around us.
 There is Ireland right here in Chicago and everywhere else in this country.
 Look at Bridgeport where the Irish live!
 Look!
-Tenants at will, huddled together as State'e Attorney Grinnell calls them, like rats; living as they do in Dublin, living precisely as they do in Limerick-taxed to death, unable to meet the extortions of the landlord.
+Tenants at will, huddled together as State's Attorney Grinnell calls them, like rats; living as they do in Dublin, living precisely as they do in Limerick-taxed to death, unable to meet the extortions of the landlord.